 3. Importing Demo Content (optional)

 If you are starting a new site and would like to import the sample content as seen on the demo site:

 - Go to Themify panel > Demo Import

 - A popup box will appear with the message "This will import demo and Override current Themify panel settings," just choose the "Ok" and the importing process will start.

 - Now sit back and let the importing process finish.

 - As soon as the importing process finishes, you will see a "Done" message and your demo content.

 - Now you may edit or delete the content as you like.

-4. Writing Posts
+4. Adding Posts

-When adding or editing a Post, there is a Themify Custom Panel under the content box which allows you to override the Default Post Layout options that you set in the Themify option panel.
-You can override the sidebar option, toggle the visibility of the post elements such as post title, date, image, etc.
+When adding or editing a Post, there is a Themify Custom Panel under the content editor which allows you to override the "Default Single Post Layout" set in Themify > Settings > Default Layouts.
+You can override the sidebar option, content width, feature image, image dimension, toggle the visibility of the post elements such as post title, date, image, etc.